google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/offline-cookbook/index.md

 [Background sync](/web/updates/2015/12/background-sync)
 is another feature built on top of
 ServiceWorker.
-It allows you to request background data synchronisation as a one-off, or on an (extremely heuristic) interval.
+It allows you to request background data synchronization as a one-off, or on an (extremely heuristic) interval.
 This happens even when the user doesn't have a tab open to your site, only the ServiceWorker is woken up.
 You request permission to do this from a page & the user will